daipozhi/Purpose-AI/README.md

                     (save all the permutation and combination of words to memory , repeated is grammar(phrase) , put all those grammar together ,it is grammar database )

-                run program in webfind61f (step210)(copy to work_dir)
+                run program in webfind60c-2 (step200-2)(copy to work_dir)
+                     (sort grammar courseware)
+                run program a-step210-ini.exe 200 8
-                    (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower
+                              ('200' is total file number, '8' is how many CPU thread do you want use) run program in webfind61f (step210)(copy to work_dir) (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower